Chapter 8: Is this a good business?

 CROCI = Free Cash Flow to the Firm (FCFF) / Capital Employed x 100%

-The first thing to discuss here is which definition of free cash flow you have to use to calculate CROCI.
+It is important to understand which definition of free cash flow you have to use to calculate CROCI.
 You should use free cash flow to the firm (FCFf).

 If you have negative free cash flow to the firm you will have a negative CROCI.
 Should you worry about this?

 ROCE and CROCI are probably the best two measures of company returns.
 Having said that, they don’t tend to work too well with financial companies – such as banks – which have lots of assets and lots of debt.
-For these companies, return on assets (ROA) and return on equity (ROE) are probably better.
+For these companies, return on assets (ROA) and return on equity (ROE) are better measures and are the ones that tend to be used by professional investors..

 Return on assets (ROA)